sirilalithaadapa/sirilalithaadapa/README.md

  -------------------------------------------------------------------------------------------------------------------------------------

-✔ I am Siri Lalitha Adapa

-✔ Currently pursuing my bachelors degree at Vasireddy Venkatadri Institue of Technology, Guntur .
+✔ I am Siri Lalitha Adapa .Currently pursuing my bachelors degree at Vasireddy Venkatadri Institue of Technology, Guntur .
 In Computer Science and Engneering.

 ✔ I Love to be Data Enthusiast and a coder .

 ✔ I love doing competitve programming.

 ✔ Intrested in Solving Real world problems with python and java ...

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------